 Popping a piece of gum won't magically help you shed a few pounds, but it may help to control overeating.
 When you're hankering for something sweet after a meal, you can help crush that craving by chewing gum instead of reaching for more food, says dietitian Laura Burak, RD, CDN.

 Indeed, keeping your mouth busy with bubble gum can be a useful strategy to help you manage midday snacking or nix nighttime nibbling.
-One study found that the act of chewing affects the brain's reward circuits to help prevent impulsive eating and, therefore, potentially squashing appetite, per February 2018 research in Frontiers in Psychology.
+Preliminary research, like a small March 2015 study in Endocrine, suggests that the act of chewing helps to promote fullness.

 Still, if you overeat because of stress or an emotional connection to food, it's crucial to tackle these core underlying issues, so that bubble gum doesn't slap a Band-Aid over the real problem, says Burak.